-This took place across all years in the School towards the end of the Summer Term (2022) except Year 6 who will be completing GL Secondary baselines in early October.
+This took place across all years 7,8 and 9 in the School towards the end of the Summer Term (2024).
 The results of this data will be interrogated further by the Head of Maths and English to look at patterns across groupings and staffing.
 The data shows good progress in general across the year groups.
 There is still an attainment gap between disadvantaged and non disadvantaged students however, progress for disadvantaged students is good across the year groups and is often higher than non-disadvantaged students.